lizardintelligence/LatLapMED/README.md

 # LatLapMED
-Code for the paper Latent Laplacian Maximum Entropy Discrimination for Detection of High Utility Anomalies
+Code for the paper: Latent Laplacian Maximum Entropy Discrimination for Detection of High Utility Anomalies